Skip to content

 #retail#pos-malware#supply-chain

-When Conti's leadership publicly backed Russia's invasion of Ukraine, a sympathizer of the opposite view dumped two years of the gang's internal chats.
+In 2022, after Conti backed Russia's invasion of Ukraine, a Ukrainian insider leaked two years of the ransomware gang's internal chats and source code.

 #ransomware#conti#leak